Scientific Publications

 in Sound and Music Computing Conference, 2023

 Mixing control and data flow comes with both theoretical and practical problems.
-We found a solution to implement conditional blocks in the SDF model, and we designed a syntax to express if-then-elses blocks in Ciaramella while respecting the declarative and data flow paradigms.
-Additionally, the branches can have internal state/memory, which is a rare feature in this kind of language.
+We found a solution to implement conditional blocks in the SDF model, and we designed a syntax to express if-then-else blocks in Ciaramella while respecting the declarative and data-flow paradigms.
+Additionally, the branches can have internal state and memory, which is rare in this kind of language.

 PDF